mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 **Note :**

-*   PIO Appliance should be deployed on the same vCenter and datacenter which it would be managing.
+*   The PrimaryIO Appliance should be deployed on the same vCenter and datacenter it will manage.
-*   HDM components should be deployed on Shared Datastore.
+*   HDM components should be deployed on the shared datastore.
 Disks can be thin provisioned.

 <table>
   <tr>